"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 e “Severe” = Events which interrupt patient's usual daily activities.

 Serious psychiatric adverse experiences have been reported in patients treated with SUSTIVA.
-In controlled trials, psychiatric symptoms observed at a frequency of > 2% among patients treated with SUSTIVA or control regimens, respectively, were depression (19%, 16%), anxiety (13%, 9%), and nervousness (7%, 2%).
+In controlled trials, psychiatric symptoms observed at a frequency greater than 2% among patients treated with SUSTIVA or control regimens, respectively, were depression (19%, 16%), anxiety (13%, 9%), and nervousness (7%, 2%).

 Experience with SUSTIVA in patients who discontinued other antiretroviral agents of the NNRTI class is limited.
 Nineteen patients who discontinued nevirapine because of rash have been treated with SUSTIVA.
 Nine of these patients developed mild-to-moderate rash while receiving therapy with SUSTIVA, and two of these patients discontinued because of rash.